IISERM/Darwin-Hackathon/2022/results.md

 It was a real close call between RNGs and Bakery Bois.

-For any queries regarding the grading you may contact Ansh (Co-Convener) or Nikhil (Co-Convener).
+For any queries regarding the grading you may contact Ansh (Co-Convener, Turing Club) or Nikhil (Co-Convener, Turing Club).